ivopetkov/html5-dom-document-php/README.md

 ## Examples

-Use just like you should use DOMDocument.
+Use just like you should use DOMDocument:
 ```php
 <?php
 require 'vendor/autoload.php';